apache/celix/libs/dependency_manager/README.md

 ### DM Activator

-The `DM Activator` implements a "normal" Celix bundle activator and depends on four functions which needs to be implemented by the user of the Depedency Manager:
+The `DM Activator` implements a "normal" Celix bundle activator and depends on four functions which needs to be implemented by the user of the Dependency Manager:
  - `dm_create` : Should be used to allocated and initialize a dm activator structure.
 If needed this structure can be used to store object during the lifecycle of the bundle.
  - `dm_init` : Should be used to interact with the `Dependency Manager`.
 Here a user can components, service dependencies and provided services.
  - `dm_destroy` : Should be used to deinitialize and deallocate objects created in the `dm_create` function.